Yuta-chan/Utilities/kanji-to-hiragana-converter/README.md

 ## Set Up and Requirements
 - Python 3.x
 - MeCab
+### Install Required Python Packages
+- Install the required packages using pip:
+    ```bash
+    pip install -r requirements.txt
+    ```
+### MeCab and Dictionary Installation
+- Install MeCab and the necessary dictionary.
+For example, if using `unidic-lite`:
+    ```bash
+    pip install unidic-lite
+    ```
+- Alternatively, provide instructions for installing other versions of the dictionary if needed.

-Ensure you have the above requirements installed.
-For MeCab installation, follow the [official documentation](https://pypi.org/project/mecab-python3/).
+For more details on MeCab installation, follow the [official documentation](https://pypi.org/project/mecab-python3/).
 Also, make sure to give execution permissions to `kanji_to_hiragana.sh`:

 ```bash